sol-sk/GIT_Obsidian/DND/Murder Mystery.md

 Beaver woman
 *Insight on her; (1)*
 - Who knows!
-- (other insight check: she came in through a diff entrace, which you would need Findebear's room key for)
+- (other insight check: she came in through a diff entrance, which you would need Findebear's room key for)

 *Insight on Molly (19+1)*
 - She takes over for Joanna, who leaves when everyone had stepped out for the fire to be put out